MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 To create an application account for use with MIP SDK client applications:

   > [!IMPORTANT]
-  > To access Azure AD tenant management for account creation, you'll need to sign in to the Azure portal with a user account that is a member of the [Subscription administrator](/azure/billing/billing-add-change-azure-subscription-administrator) role.
-Depending on the configuration of your tenant, you may also need to be a member of the global admininstrator directory role to [register an application](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
+  > To access Azure AD tenant management for account creation, you'll need to sign in to the Azure portal with a user account that is a member of the ["Owner" role on the subscription](/azure/billing/billing-add-change-azure-subscription-administrator).
+Depending on the configuration of your tenant, you may also need to be a member of the "Global Admininstrator" directory role to [register an application](https://ms.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps).
   > We recommend testing with a restricted account.
 Be sure the account only has rights to access the necessary SCC endpoints.
 Cleartext passwords passed via commandline may be collected by logging systems.

 1. Follow the steps in [Integrating applications with Azure Active Directory, Add an application section](/azure/active-directory/develop/quickstart-v1-integrate-apps-with-azure-ad#adding-an-application).
-For testing purposes, use the following values for the given properties as you go through the guide:
+For testing purposes, use the following values for the given properties as you go through the guide steps:
-    - **Application type** - Select "Native", as the client applications demonstrated by the SDK are console applications.
-Console applications are considered "public" clients by OAuth2.
-Unlike a "confidential" server-based application, such as a web application, "public" clients are not able to register or use secure credentials.
+    - **Application type** - Select "Native", as the applications demonstrated by the SDK are natively installed console applications.
+Native applications are considered "public" clients by OAuth2, as they are unable to store/use application credentials in a secure manner.
+Unlike a "confidential" server-based application, such as a web application, which is registered with its own credentials.
     - **Redirect URI** - Since the SDK uses simple console client applications, use a URI in the format `<app-name>://authorize`.

 2. When finished, you'll be returned to the **Registered app** page for your new application registration.
 Copy the GUID in the **Application ID** field, as you will need this later.

 3. Then click **Settings** to add the APIs and permissions to which the client will need access.
 On the **Settings** page, click **Required permissions**.

+4. Now you'll add the MIP APIs and permissions the application will require at runtime:
-4. On the **Required permissions** page, click **Add**
+   - On the **Required permissions** page, click **Add**.
-   - On the **Add API access** page, click **Select an API**
+   - On the **Add API access** page, click **Select an API**.
-     - On the **Select an API** Page, select the **Microsoft Rights Management Services** API, and click **Select**.
+   - On the **Select an API** page, select the **Microsoft Rights Management Services** API, and click **Select**.
-       - On the **Enable Access** page for the API's available permissions, select **Create and access protected content for users**, and click **Select**, then **Done**
+   - On the **Enable Access** page for the API's available permissions, select **Create and access protected content for users**, and click **Select**, then **Done**.

 5. Repeat step #4, but this time when you get to the **Select an API** page, you'll need to search for the API.
-   - In the search box, type **Microsoft Information Protection Sync Service** then select the service and click **Select**.
+   - On the **Select an API** page, in the search box type **Microsoft Information Protection Sync Service**, then select the API and click **Select**.
    - On the **Enable Access** page for the API's available permissions, select **Read all unified policies a user has access to**, and click **Select**, then **Done**

 6. When you're back on the **Required Permissions** page, click **Grant Permissions**, then **Yes**.
 This step gives pre-consent to the application using this registration, to access the APIs under the specified permissions.
 If you signed in as a global administrator,  consent is recorded for all users in the tenant; otherwise, it applies only to your user account.